 All organizations, including free-tier organizations, will be able to create and access a CMS database.
 Developer roles on a team are able to define the model schema, and content creator roles can populate these with the content entries.

 Plasmic CMS is an API-first headless CMS.
 To integrate with Plasmic CMS, see our Plasmic CMS API documentation.

 You can also fork and extend the code components in the component store, if you have more advanced schemas or rendering logic.

 Want to use a third-party CMS?
 We also have first-class integrations for other leading content stores we’re proud to partner with, such as Wordpress, Contentful, Sanity, Strapi, and more.
-For the full list, see our data integrations page.
+For the full list, see our data-fetching components page.